 Results will be presented as standardized regression coefficients (β) and p-values.
-However, all analyses were done in naturally limited samples (countries of the world).
-No sample to population inferences have to be tested (if at all possible by significance testing).
-Additionally, the probability of type II errors would be high $\frac{1541551561571}{1541571}$.
-Instead, we followed a recommendation by Wasserstein et al. by testing the robustness of effects in several analyses with different sub-samples $[\underline{58}]$.
+However, all analyses were done on naturally limited samples (countries of the world).
+No sample-to-population inferences have to be tested (if at all possible by significance testing).
+Additionally, the probability of type II errors would be high $\frac{[54][55][56][57]}{[56][57]}$.
+Instead, we followed a recommendation by Wasserstein et al. by testing the robustness of effects in several analyses with different sub-samples $\frac{[58]}{[58]}$.

-Each of the six models was run on three different datasets: for 2020/21 (full data set), for 2020 only and for 2021 only.
-Variables as INTERAKTION and GDP/c (per capita) remained the same, but mobility changes, tests/c, vaccinations/c and stringency as well as all six dependent variables varied with chosen time.
-For the 2020 dataset, vaccinations/c cannot be used (vaccinations in December 2020).
+Each of the six models was run on three different datasets: for 2020/21 (full data set), for 2020 only, and for 2021 only.
+Variables such as INTERAKTION and GDP/c (per capita) remained the same, but mobility changes, tests/c, vaccinations/c, and stringency, as well as all six dependent variables, varied with the chosen time.
+For the 2020 dataset, vaccinations/c cannot be used (vaccinations began in December 2020).

 From each of the three different datasets, six sub-samples were created: The first subsample contains only countries from the (1) northern, and the second subsample only countries from the (2) southern hemisphere.
-Countries at the southern hemisphere strongly differ from the northern counterparts in terms of climatic conditions and may be affected by SARS-CoV-2 in different ways or times.
+Countries in the southern hemisphere strongly differ from their northern counterparts in terms of climatic conditions and may be affected by SARS-CoV-2 in different ways or at different times.
 The third and fourth subsamples distinguish between countries with above and below average trustworthiness of data, in other words: (3) high and (4) low data quality.
 For this purpose, we used the global mean (65.18) of the 2019 Statistical Capacity Indicator scores from the World Bank, which estimated the capacity of a country's statistical system based on "methodology; data sources; and periodicity and timeliness".
-Similarly, subsamples five and six distinguish between countries with (5) above and (6) below average wealth (rich and poor) along the mean of non-logarithmized GDP/c (PPP) (22043.63 US\$) ^[591].
+Similarly, subsamples five and six distinguish between countries with (5) above and (6) below average wealth (rich and poor) along the mean of non-logarithmized GDP/c (PPP) (22043.63 USS) ^[59].
 The strong impact of SARS-CoV-2 on rich compared with poor countries, especially early in the pandemic, suggests that other factors may be operating along this fault line, such as international travel, which are not accounted for in our models and whose potential impact could be partially reduced by differentiation.

 At the end, there are six models (one for each dependent variable) on three datasets (2020, 2020/21, 2021) and seven samples (full and six (sub-)samples), resulting in 126 effect tests of intelligence on the pandemic impact.
 These effects should be moderate or strong and reproducible in most (sub)samples to be recognized as robust.
-Also, the amount of explained variances should be high enough ($R^2 \ge .26$ according to Cohen $\frac{1601}{2}$).
+Also, the amount of explained variance should be high enough ($R^2 \ge .26$ according to Cohen $\frac{[60]}{}$).
 However, reducing data to limited time periods and creating smaller subsamples may result in a high proportion of missing data for one or more variables.
 This could be countered by adjusting the variables of the models, but this would affect the comparability of the results.
 We decided to leave the models unchanged and instead include models whose results are doubtful only to a limited extent in our study.